Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Mitigating the Alignment Bottleneck

 \subsection{Mitigation Results}

-\paragraph{FACD narrows the \textit{Moral}--\textit{Immoral} gap.} As shown in top table Figure~\ref{fig:mitigation}, under the default setting, both models exhibit a substantial performance gap between \textit{Moral} (M) and \textit{Immoral} (IM) groups: $\Delta = -6.00$ for Qwen3-8B and $\Delta = -5.89$ for Mistral-Small on average. pplying FACD successfully reduces this gap to $-4.50$ and $-2.22$, respectively---representing a relative reduction of $25\%$ and $62\%$.
+\paragraph{FACD narrows the \textit{Moral}--\textit{Immoral} gap.} As shown in the top table of Figure~\ref{fig:mitigation}, the default setting yields a substantial performance gap between \textit{Moral} (M) and \textit{Immoral} (IM): $-6.00$ for Qwen3-8B and $-5.89$ for Mistral-Small on average.
+Applying FACD reduces these gaps to $-4.50$ and $-2.22$, respectively.
+Importantly, this improvement does not come from sacrificing \textit{Moral} performance for \textit{Immoral} recovery: the \textit{Moral} average increases for Qwen3-8B ($24.88 \rightarrow 27.07$) and remains comparable for Mistral-Small ($35.04 \rightarrow 34.31$).
+These results indicate that FACD mitigates the dispositional asymmetry while preserving overall role-playing quality, and can even benefit \textit{Moral} settings when value-laden profile fields are under-expressed under default decoding.

-\paragraph{Character Fidelity drives the recovery.} The most striking improvement appears in \textit{Character Fidelity}, which is the dimension most directly tied to profile adherence.
-On Qwen3-8B, the IM score more than doubles from $6.39$ to $14.38$, completely closing the performance gap ($\Delta$: $-5.00 \rightarrow +0.47$).
-On Mistral-Small, it rises sharply from $15.78$ to $24.38$, reducing the gap from $-11.34$ down to $-1.84$.
-This robust recovery confirms that FACD successfully amplifies the exact immoral profile fields that safety alignment suppresses, allowing the agent to express a much larger share of the character's prescribed traits without disruption.
-Additionally, \textit{Anthropomorphism} improves consistently across both models, while \textit{Storyline Quality} remains comparable, proving that the steered outputs retain natural narrative coherence despite the amplification of negative traits.
+\paragraph{Character Fidelity shows targeted recovery.} The largest recovery appears in \textit{Character Fidelity}, the metric most directly tied to adherence to the given profile.
+This matches our diagnosis that the bottleneck primarily concerns the under-expression of immoral content in the disposition-sensitive profile field.
+On Qwen3-8B, the IM Character Fidelity score more than doubles from $6.39$ to $14.38$, closing the gap from $-5.00$ to $+0.47$.
+On Mistral-Small, it rises from $15.78$ to $24.38$, reducing the gap from $-11.34$ to $-1.84$.
+Meanwhile, \textit{Anthropomorphism} and \textit{Storyline Quality} largely preserved on both models.
+Thus, FACD does not merely make generations more intense or broadly persona-like; it primarily recovers profile-grounded traits that are otherwise under-expressed.

-\paragraph{FACD is most effective under heavy immoral participation.} The lower panel of Figure~\ref{fig:mitigation} shows performance trajectories as the number of \textit{Immoral} characters in a three-character interaction increases from 0 to 3.
-While FACD does not entirely eliminate the downward trend, it consistently lifts the curve above the default baseline, and the margin widens as the \textit{Immoral} count grows.
-At three \textit{Immoral} characters, Qwen3-8B improves from roughly 16 to 20, and Mistral-Small from 25 to 29, demonstrating that the method is most beneficial precisely where alignment pressure is strongest.
+\paragraph{Effective under stronger dispositional pressure.} The lower panel of Figure~\ref{fig:mitigation} shows that FACD is beneficial as the number of \textit{Immoral} characters increases.
+Although the downward trend is not fully eliminated, FACD consistently lifts performance above the default baseline, with the largest gains appearing when all three characters are \textit{Immoral}: Qwen3-8B improves from roughly 16 to 20, and Mistral-Small from 25 to 29.
+This indicates that FACD is most valuable in challenging multi-character settings, where the need to jointly instantiate multiple immoral personas makes the dispositional bottleneck more severe.